Canton, Georgia: Infrastructure

 Many projects are underway in the city including new construction, renovation, and revitalization.
 Canton has received millions of dollars in grants for park and sidewalk improvements in the city.
 The city's public buses have established routes and carry thousands of passengers throughout the city from residential areas to downtown, shopping areas, the medical district, and job sites.

 The Historic Canton Theatre on Main Street features plays and other special entertainment events throughout the year, injecting new life into the downtown business district.
 Streets in the downtown area were recently improved, by the removal of parking spaces, as part of the "Streetscapes" program, bringing brick pavers to sidewalks, lamp posts, lush landscaping and intersection upgrades.

 In May 2004, the city held a ribbon-cutting ceremony for Heritage Park, the first phase of the Etowah River Greenway.
 The park covers approximately 30 acre and has pedestrian and bike trails and a natural amphitheater.
 The city used to hold concerts and movies in Heritage Park throughout the summer free of charge to its residents.

 The city, in partnership with the Metro Atlanta YMCA, constructed an $8 million community center on Waleska Street contiguous to Heritage Park.
 Now completed, the community center includes an indoor swimming pool, a gymnasium, wellness center, aerobics studio, childcare facilities and the Cherokee Sports Hall of Fame.
 Although construction was approved for the facility by a local referendum authorizing a "free" community center, the city decided to operate it through the YMCA.
 People must become members, thus paying a fee for use.

 Phase two of the Etowah River Greenway north of Heritage Park consists of recreation fields for softball, baseball, tennis, and soccer.
 This phase involves approximately 60 acre of property.

 In June 2004, the Bluffs Parkway opened off Riverstone Boulevard.
 This parkway, funded by an $8 million grant from the Georgia Department of Transportation, bisects the Bluffs at Technology Park, owned by Technology Park/Atlanta.
 It will be home to 15,000 high-tech jobs when built out in 10 years.
 The technology park includes a satellite campus of Chattahoochee Technical College, which opened in the fall of 2011.

 The federal Hickory Log Creek Dam project, north of the city center, was approved by the U.S. Army Corps of Engineers.
 The construction and ownership of the Hickory Log Creek Raw Water Reservoir will be shared by the Cobb County / Marietta Water Authority and the City of Canton on a 75% and 25% respective basis; it was completed in December 2007.
 This water source will provide 44 e6USgal of water per day and will be bordered by 15 to 25 acre of park land with picnic and other public areas.

 In 2009, Canton opened the newly renovated Canton Marketplace.
-It features a Super Target as well as a Kohl's, Lowe's, Best Buy, Dick's Sporting Goods, Starbucks and more.
+It features both big box retailers and smaller shops.
 With the rapid increase in population, restaurants and shopping centers have had a rise in business.